Industrial Machinery Distributors NAICS 423830

 - The Trump administration’s on-again, off-again tariff strategy is rippling through industrial manufacturing, significantly impacting production costs, supply chains, and overall competitiveness in the machinery and industrial equipment sector, Manufacturing.Net reports.
 The implementation of an additional 10% tariff on Chinese imports, suspension of de minimis exemptions for Chinese shipments, and newly announced (and since delayed) 25% tariffs on imports from Mexico and Canada, is causing confusion and requiring manufacturers to quickly adapt to mitigate potential cost spikes and supply disruptions.
 The higher costs for imported components and raw materials is particularly acute in industrial manufacturing, where steel, aluminum, machinery parts, and electronic components are key production inputs.
 The 25% tariffs on steel and aluminum imports are increasing the cost of industrial machinery, construction equipment, and transportation infrastructure, saddling US manufacturers of heavy machinery with higher input costs for essential materials, according to Manufacturing.Net.

-- Producer prices for machinery and supply wholesalers rose 7.8% in November compared to a year ago, after rising 2.6% in the previous November-versus-November annual comparison, according to the latest US Bureau of Labor Statistics data.
-Employment by industrial machinery and equipment merchant wholesalers remained flat year over year in November, while the average wage at industrial machinery and equipment merchant wholesalers rose 1.3% over the same period to $35.81 per hour, BLS data show.
-Producer prices and employment are near record-high levels amid rising sales, which rose 3.7% YoY in July but declined 2.6% versus June, according to the Census Bureau.
+- Producer prices for machinery and supply wholesalers jumped 14% in April compared to a year ago, after rising 6.4% in the previous April-versus-April annual comparison, according to the latest US Bureau of Labor Statistics data.
+Distributors are facing rising costs across the industrial supply chain and passing some of those costs on by raising wholesale prices.
+Employment by the industry remained flat year over year in March, while the average wage at industrial machinery and equipment merchant wholesalers rose 1.5% over the same period to $35.88 per hour, BLS data show.

 Industry Revenue